engtuncay/engtuncay.github.io/web-css/css-notes-04-02-borders.md

 - outline-width
 - outline-offset

 Note: Outline differs from borders!
-Unlike border, the outline is drawn outside the element's border, and may overlap other content.
-Also, the outline is NOT a part of the element's dimensions; the element's total width and height is not affected by the width of the outline.
+Unlike border, the outline is <span style="color:red">drawn outside the element's border, and may overlap other content</span>.
+Also, <span style="color:red">the outline is NOT a part of the element's dimensions</span>; the element's total width and height is not affected by the width of the outline.

 ## Outline Style